TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaAFreeIntroduction.md

 Steps:

 1. Signing up to Amazon Web Services
-   - Search for Amazon Web Services
+   - Google for Amazon Web Services
    - Go to [https://aws.amazon.com/](https://aws.amazon.com/)
    - Select "Create an AWS Account" || "Create a Free Account"
    - Sign in to the Amazon Web Services Management Console